nicopandrex/minesweeper/README.md

 Written in Java using OOP practices

 # How to Play
+Run MineSweeper.java to play.
 Played like normal minesweeper, use right click to flag bombs, flag all 10 of the bombs correctly to win

 # Preview